sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-floorplan/fiori-ios-scpms-floorplan.md

 ```

-Also, we want to utilize the provided loading indicator.
+Also, we want to utilise the provided loading indicator.
 Let the class conform to the `SAPFioriLoadingIndicator` protocol.

 ```Swift
 class SupplierProductsTableViewController: UITableViewController, SAPFioriLoadingIndicator { ... }